Bureau of Meteorology CIO lured to Digital Transformation Agency

 The Bureau of Meteorology’s IT chief, Lesley Seebeck, will join the federal government’s Digital Transformation Agency as its chief investment and advisory officer.

 A DTA spokesperson confirmed Seebeck’s new role, which will begin in October.
 At as the Bureau’s CIO Seebeck has “overseen a transformation of the ICT function in the agency,” the DTA spokesperson said.

-The spokesperson cited as highlights during Seebeck’s tenure her role in responding to a 2015 cyber attack, the launch of the BOM Weather app and the rollout of the agency’s new supercomputer.
+The spokesperson cited as highlights during Seebeck’s tenure at the Bureau her role in responding to a 2015 cyber attack, the launch of the BOM Weather app and the rollout of the agency’s new supercomputer.

 Seebeck joined the Bureau as its deputy director, information systems and services, in 2014.
 Earlier this year she was appointed group executive data and digital, and chief information and technology officer.